 Ireland of course, Great Britain(well he was English by birth!)
 US – New York, Chicago etc., that have strong Irish connections through immigration.

-The White (with some green!)
-House Washington DC celebrates St Patrick’s Day
+The White House Washington DC celebrates with green water fountain!

 Peter’s favourite colour is green and I like the emerald green which Ireland has it’s ‘national’ colour